barbarer/py4e-int/_sources/_hidden/student_survey.rst

 Student Self-Efficacy Survey
 ----------------------------

-If you agree to be in this study.
-Please answer the following questions.
+If you agree to be in this study, please answer the following questions.
 Answer with the amount you agree or disagree with the following questions.

 .. poll:: stud-self-efficacy-1
     :option_1: Strongly disagree